Dieterbe/pixie/README.md

 * use script to generate export/album directories by finding all pictures matching certain criteria.

-Based on my ideals wrt photo storage and management, I came up with this tool (and related scripts).
-You may or may not agree with them.
-Here we go..

 ## Photo storage & workflow ideology.

 I like plain simple directories of pictures.
-I like directories of pictures which I can upload to my albums online, or directories of pictures to stream to my TV (not necessarily the same ones, organised the same way, and not neccesarily the same resolution), and I want to keep a copy of pictures exactly the way they came from my devices (to that syncing is trivial).
+I like directories of pictures which I can upload to my albums online, or directories of pictures to stream to my TV (not necessarily the same ones, organised the same way, and not neccesarily the same resolution), and I want to keep a copy of pictures exactly the way they came from my devices (so that syncing is trivial).
 But I want minimal amount of manual hassle, and minimal redundancy.
-I especially want no mess.
+I especially want no filesystem mess.

 I want to have alternative versions of certain images, without polluting my "source" directories, and the ability to select which version of an image goes into which album(s).

 I want to be able to add metadata to pictures, but without modifying the pictures themselves, and in a simple, open format.
-Any picture should be able to appear in 0, 1 or more photo albums (or more generally "exported directories"), without copying files.
+Any picture should be able to appear in 0, 1 or more photo albums (or more generally "exported directories"), without moving or copying files.

-When composing albums, I want to filter down (i often make N pictures of the same thing), and select the best pictures from different devices, but without messing in the original files directory.
+When composing albums, I want to filter down (i often make N pictures of the same thing), and select the best pictures, even across different devices (directories representing them), but without messing in the original files directory.

 I want software that makes this easier, but doesn't hide anything from me.